netxms/netxms-doc/admin/event-processing.rst

    * - ``%{name}``
      - Value of custom attribute.
 Expansion is attempted in the following order:

         #.
-If macro is called in DCI context (in a field in DCI properties or when
+If information about a DCI is available during expansion (when
-           processing threshold violation event), custom attribute
-           ``name::instance`` is taken, where ``instance`` is instance of a DCI.
+           processing threshold violation event or if macro is used in a field in DCI properties), custom attribute ``name::instance`` is taken, where ``instance`` is instance of a DCI.
         #.
 If above custom attribute is not found, ``name`` custom attribute is
            taken.